-For a one-time test, our consultants will send phishing emails in an attempt to manipulate employees into providing information about the institution’s customers and information systems.
-We will attempt to obtain sensitive information and/or unauthorized access to the institution’s information systems using the information provided by employees.
+To do this, we will attempt to obtain sensitive information and/or unauthorized access to the institution’s information systems using the information provided by employees.
 Unauthorized access commonly includes access to employee email accounts, remote access to the network, or access to web-based applications.

-For ongoing information security training, we offer a quarterly Phishing Training Service.
-Unlike do-it-yourself services that require someone at your institution to develop their own phishing scenarios, send emails and monitor the results, our consultants do all of the work.
+For ongoing security awareness training, we offer a quarterly Phishing Training Service.
+Unlike do-it-yourself services that require someone at your institution to develop their own phishing scenarios, send emails, and monitor the results, our consultants do all of the work.
 We have already developed highly effective training scenarios specifically for financial institutions.

-During this assessment, our consultants will place phone calls to a sample of employees in an attempt to manipulate them into providing access to the institution’s information systems.
+During this assessment, our consultants will also place phone calls to a sample of employees in an attempt to manipulate them into providing access to the institution’s information systems.
 This test will evaluate the institution’s employee training program and vendor authentication procedures.

 During this testing process, our consultant will pose as a vendor of the institution and attempt to gain remote access to employee workstations.